jayshah17/Secure-System-Engineering-/Android_Security/Lecture_6.md

-# OWASP Top 10 Vulnerabilities in Mobile
+# Top 10 Mobile Vulnerability in DIVA_beta.pk

 We will use Diva_beta.apk (Damn Insecure Vulnerable Application) with list of Top 10 Mobile Vulnerabilities.